Winter peace in the gardens at Charlecote

 Parterre and pots

 In a mild winter our spring bedding will start to flower in January and even the harshest weather delays things by only a couple of weeks.
-You can see pansies, bellis and polyanthus and the first leaves of the bulbs coming through in the Parterre and in the pots outside the restaurant.
+You can find pots of cheery polyanthus and the first leaves of the bulbs coming through in the Parterre and in the pots outside the restaurant.

 Even in the shady woodland garden the vibrant orange stems of Cornus ‘Midwinter Fire’ sing out against the bare dark soil and if you’re wondering where the delicious scent is coming from, you’ll soon spot the vivid yellow racemes of Mahonia media.
 This tall prickly-leaved shrub begins flowering in the autumn and is impervious to anything a British winter can throw at it.

 We’re continuing to plant new and interesting plants here to delight our visitors all year round.
-After the snowdrops fade, you’ll see yellow aconites and many different hellebores in shades of pink and white.
+After the snowdrops fade, you’ll see yellow aconites and many different hellebores in shades of pink and white as early as mid-January.

 One of the more unusual plants enjoying this sheltered area is the evergreen shrub, Chinese fig hazel, Sycopsis sinensis.
 Related to witch hazel, this stumpy, brush-like shrub has reddish-yellow flowers from late winter.